 When my grandfather passed away in 2017, all of the gathered family and friends toasted him with a frozen daiquiri – it was the perfect tribute. ☺️ While I miss my “Poppin” every day, I feel grateful to have these delicious recipes and traditions to remember him by.
 Today, I’m going to share his daiquiri recipe with you because it feels selfish to keep it to myself (and frankly, summertime is HOT and frozen drinks are such a great way to chill out).

 6 large fresh strawberries

 However, that recipe makes a fairly large batch (which is great for a party!) and since it’s just the two of us lately I cut the recipe in half and modified it a bit because I love strawberries and only had fresh lime juice instead of frozen concentrate.

-Here’s my modified version that makes two servings:
+Here’s my modified version that makes two servings for two people: